 So you've got to make a web analytics presentation for your bosses (no pressure!).
 For many digital marketing professionals or junior analysts, this can feel like a daunting task.
 How do you display and communicate the information?
 Which information do you include or leave out?
 How do you make it interesting?

-I've given many digital analytics presentations throughout my career.
-Here is the 6-step process I’ve used to deliver more effective presentations, shape my company’s marketing strategy, and earn the confidence of my bosses.
+Now that you're all set, here is the 6-step process I’ve used to deliver more effective presentations, shape my company’s marketing strategy, and earn the confidence of my bosses.

 If you are tasked with giving your bosses a "Google Analytics overview presentation", or something of the sort, you are going to be stumped...big time.
-There are just way too many reports and relevant information to attempt to communicate it concisely.
+There are just way too many Google Analytics reports and relevant information to attempt to communicate it concisely.

 Your job is not to be a prophet that reads minds, interprets data, and translates valuable insight for all to revere.
 Your job is to find and present relevant data that will address their primary business concerns and help them make better business decisions.